-The Corporation has available \$650,000 in TCAP funds for projects that will be used in conjunction with any project competitively awarded Low Income Housing Tax Credits to the highest scoring projects with a unit set-aside of 10-20% for households with incomes below 25% AMI.
-The maximum amount of TCAP funds allowed to a single project is \$325,000.
-Projects must also indicate in the application how the project will absorb any outstanding soft costs in the event TCAP funding is no longer available.
+\$7,000,000 in CDBG-DR DBG funds will be available for the highest scoring projects competing in the Rural Pool.
+The maximum amount of CDBG-DR funds that may be awarded allowed to a single project is \$500,000.
+Projects must also indicate in their applications how the project will absorb any outstanding soft costs in the event CDBG-DR funding is not available.